leviathanbadger/flux-lang/PROJECT-PLAN.md

 we will develop a few minimal example programs.
 These programs will also act as usage examples for new users.
 We plan to add the following examples in the examples/ directory:

-  - Hello World (Basic Syntax): hello.flux – This might be a trivial program that doesn’t involve reactive or advanced types, but simply demonstrates the basic syntax for a program (e.g., a main function, maybe printing to output).
-Since FluxLang is highly experimental, “Hello World” might not be straightforward if I/O isn’t set up yet – but we can at least illustrate defining a variable and returning a value.
-For instance:

-    ```
-    fn main(): Int {
-        let x: Int = 42;
-        return x;
-    }
-    ```
+  - Hello World (Basic Syntax): `hello.flux` – A trivial program demonstrating the language's most basic constructs.
+Conceptually, it would define a `main` function that returns a constant value, serving as the equivalent of a "hello world" example.

     In early stages, we might execute this in the compiler or REPL and see that it evaluates to 42.

-  - Reactive Stream Example: streams.flux – A small program to show reactive stream usage.
-For
-    example:

-    ```
-    stream sensor: Stream<Int> = getSensorStream();    // imaginary function providing a stream
-    stream posVals: Stream<Int> = sensor.filter(|v| v > 0);
-    // Ensure using linear/temporal types, you cannot reuse sensor after moving it to filter.
-    // Perhaps sum the positive values over time
-    let total: Cell<Int> = 0;
-    posVals.subscribe(|v| { total := total + v });
-    ```

-    This pseudo-code demonstrates how one might filter a stream of integers to only positive values and accumulate them.
-It showcases temporal constraints (you can imagine sensor is no longer valid after the filter, if that’s enforced) and a stream subscription.
+  - Reactive Stream Example: `streams.flux` – Illustrates how a stream of integers might be filtered to only positive values and then accumulated over time.
+This description is purely conceptual and meant as pseudocode until the language syntax is finalized.

-  - Refinement Type Example: refinement.flux – Demonstrate dependent/refinement types and proof
-    checking.
-For instance:

-    ```
-    fn safe_divide(x: Int, y: Int{y != 0}): Int {
-        // The type of y ensures at compile time that y is not 0, so division is safe.
-        return x / y;
-    }

-    fn main(): Int {
-        let a: Int = 10;
-        let b: Int = 0;
-        // The following line should be a compile-time error, as b does not satisfy b != 0
-        let c: Int = safe_divide(a, b);
-        return 0;
-    }
-    ```

-    In this example, we expect the compiler to produce a refinement type error at the call safe_divide(a, b), because b might be 0.
-The example thus tests that the SMT solver integration is working to catch a simple safety property (division by zero).

-  - Probabilistic Programming Example: probabilistic.flux – A simple use of the probabilistic DSL.
-For example:

-    ```
-    fn main(): () {
-        let X ~ Bernoulli(0.5);
-        if (X) {
-            print("Heads");
-        } else {
-            print("Tails");
-        }
-    }
-    ```

-    This program defines a random boolean X (which is true with 50% probability).
-At compile time, not much can be verified about X (except it’s a Bool).
-But this example will test that the syntax let X ~ Bernoulli(0.5) is recognized and that at runtime, it can produce random outcomes.
-It also implies having a print or similar, which might be part of a simple runtime library.
+  - Refinement Type Example: `refinement.flux` – Demonstrates dependent or refinement types by attempting a division operation where the divisor is constrained to be non-zero.
+Conceptually the compiler should reject calls that violate this constraint, proving that the SMT-backed checker catches simple safety properties like division by zero.

+  - Probabilistic Programming Example: `probabilistic.flux` – A conceptual snippet using a Bernoulli distribution to produce a random boolean and print either "Heads" or "Tails".
+The intent is to show how probabilistic constructs might look once the language is defined.

 These examples serve multiple purposes: (a) Documentation – new users can read them to understand how to use certain features; (b) Testing – we will incorporate them in tests (e.g., compile